-de.
-Development along the riverfront Riverwalk promenade shall not encroach beyond the property line of the parcel, except in cases where levee-facing "people oriented" commercial activities incorporate public access points to the leveeRiverwalk.
+c.
+Development along the riverfront promenade shall not encroach beyond the property line of the parcel, except in cases where levee-facing "people oriented" commercial activities incorporate public access points to the levee.
 Structured and encapsulated parking will be permitted to be built to the property line adjacent to the levee, provided that it is completely screened from view, and that the top of the deck is below the level of the promenade.
-Top floor cantilevered portions of the building are allowed to encroach over the property line a maximum of 5 feet in order to provide architectural interest to the façade.
-Such cantilevered encroachment over the property line shall not exceed 10 percent of the total building frontage along the riverfront.